WHAT RING SHOULD I ORDER?

 Ring sizing can be tricky, but we are here to help.
-Ring measurements are very precise.
-We recommend getting your ring sized in person, at a local jeweler, but using a Multisizer Ring Gage is accurate as well.
+We recommend getting your ring sized in person, at a local jeweler, or our store, if you are local, but using a Multisizer Ring Gauge is accurate as well.
 We sell them here.
-When you own a Multisizer Ring Gage, you can use it to accurately measure your finger, for all your ring purchasing needs.
+When you own a Multisizer Ring Gauge, you can use it to accurately measure your finger, for all your ring purchasing needs.

 Your ring should fit comfortably.
 It should go on easily, but be loose enough to slide back over your knuckle with some resistance.
 Finger size changes throughout the day, and is also affected by weather and bodily changes, such as water retention.
 It's best to measure your finger size at the end of the day, and when it's room temperature.
 Fingers shrink when it's very cold and swell when the temperature is hot.
 Measure you finger several times, throughout the day, to be sure.

 If you seem to be in between two sizes, choose the larger one.